jared-nishikawa/after-hours/classes/README.md

 ## Methods

-Methods and functions are used more or less interchangeably, so I don't really know why the word "method" is ore common when talking about functions within classes.
+The words "method" and "function" are used more or less interchangeably, so I don't really know why the word "method" is more common when talking about functions within classes.

 ### Instance methods